joseavr/cheat-sheets/README.md

 I am particularly interested in getting familiar with software engineering.
 I believe that as long as these computers exist, software engineering will always have a career to work on.
 People need computers and software to survive in this modern world.
 New applications do not appear out of nowhere, but there are people behind them who have created them with the sole purpose of solving a unique problem to make our lives more accessible than ever.

 My main goal is to become part of a team that can create efficient, valuable, and useful software for the general public.
-I know that entering the field of computer science, with a particular focus on software engineering, will be the key to the success of my personal goals.
+I am convinced that entering the field of computer science, with a particular focus on software engineering, will be the key to the success of my personal goals.

 As of today, the courses I take at the University of Maryland is a great first step in achieving my goal.
 Other courses I am currently studying include Mathematics and Business.
 I believe that mathematics is essential for my selected career, and business will help me bring to market the ideas or innovations that I create.